Neural Random Forest Imitation: Neural Random Forest Imitation

 \subsection{Data Generation}

-First, we propose a method for generating data from a random forest.
-A data sample $x \in \mathbb{R}^N$ is a $N$-dimensional vector where $N$ is the number of features.
-We select a target class $t \in [1, \dots, C]$ and adjust the data sample so that it is classified as such.
-For that, the decision boundaries from the root nodes to the leaf nodes are evaluated and the data is modified so that it is routed to selected leaf nodes.
+First, we propose a method for generating data from a given random forest.
+A data sample $x \in \mathbb{R}^N$ is an $N$-dimensional vector, where $N$ is the number of features.
+We select a target class $t \in [1, \dots, C]$ from $C$ classes and generate a data sample for the selected class.